DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Dermatomyositis is an idiopathic inflammatory myopathy characterised by skeletal muscle weakness and skin changes.

 Dermatomyositis is uncommon, with an annual incidence of 0.1-6 per population of 100,000.
-It can affect people of any race, age, and sex; however, women are affected twice as often as men, and Afro-Americans are more commonly affected than white Americans.
+It can affect people of any race, age, and sex; however, women are affected twice as often as men, and Black Americans are more commonly affected than white Americans.
 It can present in children (see Juvenile dermatomyositis).
 The peak age group affected in adults is those aged 50–60 years.

 Adult-onset dermatomyositis is strongly associated with malignancy; up to 25% of affected adults have an unknown underlying malignancy on diagnosis.
 The majority are adenocarcinomas.

 Dermatomyositis is thought to be caused by a microangiopathy affecting skin and muscle.
 There is a genetic predisposition to the development of dermatomyositis such as the PTPN22 gene and HLA associations identified include:

 Most patients have disease-associated autoantibodies, suggesting dermatomyositis is an autoimmune condition.

 The skin changes of dermatomyositis will often, but not always, precede the muscle weakness.
 A face rash is the commonest initial skin sign, typically followed by scalp symptoms then the changes on the hands.